Salama da sugo: Cooking

 The procedure for cooking according to tradition is quite laborious.
 A first check (the so-called "piombatura") involves immersing the salama in cold water.
-If it sinks like a lead, it means that it does not have any defects that have arisen during the aging process.
+If it sinks like lead, it means that it does not have any defects that have arisen during the aging process.
 If it tends to float, it means that during the aging process small air pockets have formed inside the salama which could have made it rancid.

-The preparatory phase includes the immersion in lukewarm water for a whole night followed by washing under running water in order to remove the layer of mold due to the natural aging process.
-For cooking it is necessary to have a high pot in order to allow the salami to remain suspended and not to touch the bottom or the walls during the whole cooking process which can last from four to eight hours (the time depends on the percentage of fat in the original mixture and on the aging time, information obtained from the production process).
+The preparatory phase includes the immersion in lukewarm water for a whole night, followed by washing under running water in order to remove the layer of mold due to the natural aging process.
+For cooking it is necessary to have a high pot, in order to allow the salami to remain suspended and not to touch the bottom or the walls during the whole cooking process, which can last from four to eight hours (the time depends on the percentage of fat in the original mixture and on the aging time, information obtained from the production process).
 In order to obtain this result it is necessary that the binding string is usually supported by a long wooden cooking spoon or ladle placed transversally on the edge of the pot.
 During cooking part of the fat comes out and the mixture reaches the right consistency and the most intense taste.
 Salama, as opposed to cotechino, should not be pierced before cooking.

-With a fatter product, cooking is achieved in less time because the fat during aging reduces dehydration and the consequent weight loss (compared to a high quality salama obtained from leaner meat) therefore it remains softer and cooking is achieved faster.
+With a fatter product, cooking is achieved in less time because the fat during aging reduces dehydration and the consequent weight loss (compared to a high quality salama obtained from leaner meat), therefore it remains softer and cooking is achieved faster.
 The seasoning also affects the duration of cooking.
 If it is longer, it is necessary to cook it for a longer time in order to compensate the previous loss of water.
 The long cooking phase gives the salama its pleasant consistency.

 Long cooking is a critical phase and one that needs experience.
 Salama must always remain suspended and always covered by water, therefore it is fundamental to refill the pan with hot water when necessary.
 Even the duration of cooking must be evaluated by an expert person.

 Pre-cooked salama da sugo

 In modern cooking the time to be dedicated to the preparation of food has decreased in respect to past times.
-Considering the difficulties of a traditional cooking, since many decades are in commerce at a local level packages of precooked salamina da sugo, just like it already happens, even though with a different territorial diffusion, for zampone Modena, cotechino, Stinco di maiale and other similar products.
+Considering the difficulties of traditional cooking, pre-cooked salamina da sugo has been on the local market for many decades, as is already the case, although with a different territorial diffusion, for zampone Modena, cotechino, stinco di maiale and other similar products.